urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```
 After examining our data, we see there are data types we want to change.
 For example, there are some characters columns we want to be numbers and other important updates like changing our date to be dates and our times to be times.

-Before we start to clean our data, let's add a unique identifyer to observations, we can do that here by adding a count to each row, noting that the numbers are arbitrary and only helpful to reference a certain data point.
+Before we start to clean our data, let's add a unique identifier to observations, we can do that here by adding a count to each row, noting that the numbers are arbitrary and only helpful to reference a certain data point.
 This will help us to stay organized while we make updates to our data.

 ```R
 # Add observation ID